 In a large pot, heat oil over high heat until shimmering.
 Add onion, carrot, and garlic, and cook, stirring, until softened and beginning to brown on bottom of pot, about 6 minutes.
 Add fresh and soaked dried mushrooms and cook, stirring and scraping bottom of pot, until they release their water and begin to brown on bottom of pot, about 10 minutes.
 Continue cooking, scraping bottom of pot and making sure to reach into corners, until it becomes difficult to scrape up browned bits and they threaten to burn, about 15 minutes longer.
 Add wine, scraping up browned bits on bottom of pot.
 Add tomatoes, dried-mushroom soaking liquid, and thyme.

-Lower heat to medium-low and cook, stirring often and scraping bottom of pot to prevent scorching, until mushroom sauce is thick, 1-2 hours.
+Lower heat to medium-low and cook, stirring often and scraping bottom of pot to prevent scorching, until mushroom sauce has thickened and no wateriness remains, 1-2 hours.
 Discard thyme stems.
 Season with salt and pepper.
 Mushroom ragù can be served on pasta or with polenta.
 Keep refrigerated for up to 5 days or freeze for up to 6 months.